-Heart disease is a serious medical condition in dogs, cats and humans.
-Cats do not normally develop arteriosclerosis or coronary artery disease, which are both common diseases in humans.
+Heart disease is a serious medical condition in dogs, cats, and humans.
+Cats do not normally develop the common diseases of humans with heart disease.

 In general terms, heart disease can be divided into two categories, congenital and adult onset forms.

 In congenital disease, the heart defect is present at birth.
 Although signs of congenital disease are often seen at a young age, in some cases congenital heart disease can go undetected for many years.

 "In congenital disease, the heart defect is present at birth."